 - Over Revving or Bouncing off the Rev. Limiter: When holding a burn out be sure to watch the RPM's.
 If you over rev or start bouncing off the rev limiter it could result in catastrophic failure to the transmission or engine.

 We would recommend purchasing a line lock kit for your Mustang.
 Premature wear may occur to rear brakes.

 S550 Mustang GT

-Ford has made it very simple to enable the line lock feature so you can now lock up the front brakes and allow the rear tires to spin freely with little effort.
+Ford has made it very simple to enable the line lock feature (if equipped) so you can now lock up the front brakes and allow the rear tires to spin freely with little effort.

 Navigate to your track apps

 Once it is selected it will prompt you to apply and hold the brake

 Once the brakes are fully engaged, you will then need to press “OK”.
 After the line lock is engaged you can then let off the brake and begin your 15 seconds of asphalt melting burnout.

 After the 15 seconds are over, your brakes will go back to normal.
 You can also manually turn off the line lock by pressing the “OK” button on the steering wheel.

 Line lock comes as a standard feature on the V8-powered GT models.
 Even though it comes factory-equipped, it does seem that using it improperly can void your warranty.
 Ford states it is for track use and racing may void your warranty.
 Ford also states damage caused by racing will void your warranty.
 If your Mustang does not have the line lock option, you can revert back to the previous information above for the manual or automatic procedures.